 Before 3 December 2018, the limit was €120 per week.
 This change to the medical card means test does not affect the means test for Disability Allowance.

 All capital (savings and investments) is taken into account for medical card purposes.
 However, income from savings, investments or property of €36,000 for a single person or €72,000 for a couple is disregarded.

 The value of your family home is not assessed.

 For amounts over the disregard limits, interest is taken into account in the means test.
-A notional assessment of interest is used.
+You can request the actual rate of interest from savings and investments to be taken into account if you provide certificates of interest.
+Alternatively, a notional assessment of interest is used.